 It is important to note that even if an individual in your family tree was considered to be Indigenous American, your own DNA may not reveal the Indigenous American ancestry because each parent only passes down a random half of their DNA each generation.

-Your results may include evidence of DNA from the native peoples of North, Central, and South America.
-This could include DNA assigned to the population labeled "Indigenous American" or "Broadly East Asian & Indigenous American."
+Your results may include evidence of DNA from the native peoples of North, Central, and South America, labeled "Indigenous American."

 For more information about the samples we use in our reference populations, see our Reference Populations article.